Publishing Your First Composer Package

 To create a package, you need to create a directory for your package.
 In this case, we will create a directory called hello-world and change into it:

-1mkdir hello-world
+mkdir hello-world

-2cd hello-world
+cd hello-world

 Every package must have a composer.json file.
 This file contains information about your package, such as the name, version, and dependencies.
 You can create this file by running the following command and following the prompts:

-1composer init
+composer init

 But for this tutorial, we will run the following command to create the composer.json file:

-1composer init -q -a src --name my-name/hello-world --description "A simple hello world package" --license MIT
+composer init -q -a src --name my-name/hello-world --description "A simple hello world package" --license MIT

 Then run composer u to install the dependencies.